 When Blockley made the 600x21 Blockley tyre (on the advice of Michelin who told me they would be withdrawing this size) it was suggested that I ought to dual mark the Blockley so as not to be disadvantaged in the market place by the "Classic tyre wholesaler experts", and reluctantly I did so, calling it "525/600x21".
 When Coker subsequently copied many of my Blockley tyres ("monkey see, monkey do") in their attempt to shut the Blockley project down, they chose to call their copy of my tyre 550/600x21.

-The less tyre sizes you make, the easier stock managing becomes and less money tied up in extra stock which means bigger profits.
+The less tyre sizes you make, the easier stock management becomes with less money tied up in extra stock which means bigger profits.
 And with all this double or more sizing giving the illusion of a wider range, a different tyre size can be sold to someone asking for something else.
 This isn't just limited to tyres, but to inner tube sizes also.
-And profitability is what it's all about, and it works even better by controlling the market as a few handful try so hard to dominate the marketplace.
-Blockley is the only company to have been started with a different ethos to all this, from a need to produce something truly wholesome, which is why we have come across so much pressure from all those in charge of the Classic tyre market.
+And profitability is what it's all about, and it works best by controlling the market, as a few handful Wholesalers try so hard to dominate the marketplace.
+Blockley is the only company to have been started with a different ethos to all this, from a need to produce something truly wholesome, which is why we have come across so much pressure from those in charge of the Classic tyre market.